1964 in the Vietnam War: August

 After a return visit to North Vietnam, Canadian diplomat J. Blair Seaborn reported to Ottawa and Washington.
 He offered American terms to North Vietnam's Prime Minister Phạm Văn Đồng: cease support for the VC and receive financial benefits from the United States; continue support and suffer the consequences. Đồng was furious.
 He said that the United States carried "the war to the North in order to find a way out of the impasse in the South" and added that "Johnson worries ... about the coming electoral battle in which it is necessary to outbid the Republican candidate." Đồng expressed support for negotiations in Geneva.

+Westmoreland asked for three US antiaircraft battalions (two Army and one Marine), two combat brigades (one Army and one Marine), and support personnel to defend Bien Hoa, Danang and Tan Son Nhut air bases.
+The Joint Chiefs rejected all but a single Marine antiaircraft battalion.